Category:

 • image optimisation

-• connecting domains and forms
+• connecting domains, forms and tech

 • making sure everything actually works

 Some people genuinely enjoy learning this stuff.
+Others would rather do literally anything else.

 Neither is wrong.
 Just be realistic about which one you are.